pebb9/botnet-simulation/README.md

 # Botnet Simulation with Docker

 This project simulates a botnet using Docker and Flask.
-Each bot connects to a C&C (Command and Control) server, receives commands, and executes actions such as updating a `botnet.md` file.
+Each bot connects to a C&C (Command and Control) server, registers itself, and activates other bots dynamically, emulating how botnets propagate in real scenarios.
 The main goal of this project is to understand how botnets operate and how to simulate their behavior in a controlled environment.

 ## Project Components

 This project consists of two main services:

-1. **C&C Server (Command and Control)**: A Flask server that sends commands to the bots.
+1. **C&C Server (Command and Control)**: A Flask server that registers bots, sends commands, and manages their activation.
-2. **Bots**: Bot instances that connect to the C&C server, receive commands, and execute them.
+2. **Bots**: Bot instances that:

+   - Register with the C&C server.
+   - Execute commands (in this case, update a file) when activated.
+   - Dynamically activate other bots.

-## Architecture
+## Architecture (Hybrid Model)

-The project is based on Docker Compose, which allows you to spin up multiple containers simulating the bots and the C&C server on a network.

-The basic architecture consists of:
+The botnet simulation uses a hybrid architecture that combines centralized and decentralized models:

+1. **Centralized Control**:

-- **cc_server**: The C&C server that manages the bots.
+   - The C&C (Command and Control) server acts as the central authority, managing the registration of bots and issuing commands.
-- **bot**: The bots that connect to the server and receive commands.
+   - Bots initially connect to the C&C server to register and receive commands.

+2. **Dynamic Activation (Decentralized Propagation)**:

+   - After the first bot is activated, it dynamically propagates the activation process to other bots.
+   - Each active bot contacts the C&C server to activate the next inactive bot in the sequence.

+This hybrid approach emulates real-world botnets that use centralized control for initial coordination and decentralized propagation to increase resilience and scalability.

 ## Requirements